dbaragi/Theory-of-Computation/p1/README.md

 ```

-Please note that the evaluation and test files are located in the "TC3" folder inside the "p1" directory.
+Please note that the evaluation and test files are located in the 'evals' and 'tests' directory respectively.